-Technical Report 8/2021
+Technical Report 9/2021

-May 26, 2021
+May 28, 2021

 Abstract.
 The memory-less SR1 with generalized secant equation (MM-SR1gen) is presented and developed together with its numerical performances for solving a collection of 800 unconstrained optimization problems with the number of variables in the range [1000, 10000].
 The convergence of the MM-SR1gen method is proved under the classical assumptions.
-Comparison between the MM-SR1gen versus the memory-less BFGS method and versus the BFGS in implementation of Shanno and Phua from CONMIN show that MM-SR1gen is more efficient and more robust than these algorithms.
-By solving five applications from MINPACK-2 collection, each of them with 40,000 variables, we have the computational evidence that MM-SR1gen is more efficient than memory-less BFGS.
+Comparison between the MM-SR1gen versus the memory-less SR1 method, versus the memory-less BFGS method and versus the BFGS in implementation of Shanno and Phua from CONMIN show that MM-SR1gen is more efficient and more robust than these algorithms.
+By solving five applications from MINPACK-2 collection, each of them with 40,000 variables, we have the computational evidence that MM-SR1gen is more efficient than memory-less SR1 and than memory-less BFGS.
 The conclusion of this study is that the memory-less SR1 method with generalized secant equation is a rapid and reliable method for solving large-scale minimizing problems.
 Besides, it is shown that the accuracy of the Hessian approximations along the iterations in quasi-Newton methods is not as crucial in these methods as it is believed.

-Keywords: Symmetric-rank one SR1; Quasi-Newton BFGS; Wolfe line search; Numerical experiments; Dolan and Moré performance profile
+Keywords: Symmetric-rank one SR1; Quasi-Newton BFGS; Wolfe line search; Numerical experiments; Secant equation; Memory-less Sr1; Dolan and Moré performance profile